 - Built-in amplifier

-If you don’t want to spend much money at all on a TV antenna but still want results, Mohu has an option for you: The Blade, which falls under $20 while still offering a 50-mile range and built-in amplifier.
-This will get you the stations available in your area without breaking the bank.
-While it’s not a large bar, it’s also not as thin as the peel-and-paste options on our list, so you will need to make a little room for it behind or under your TV, or perhaps on a nearby window sill.
-Fortunately, the included 10-foot coaxial cable does give you a variety of placement options.
+If you don’t want to spend much money at all on a TV antenna but still want results, Mohu has an option for you: The Leaf Metro, which falls under $30, offers the basics, including a 10-foot detachable coaxial cable.
+While it’s not a large bar, it’s also not as thin as the peel-and-paste options on our list, so you will need to make a little room for it behind or under your TV or perhaps on a nearby window sill.
+It's reversible, paintable, and generally has a host of placement options, which saves as much space as possible.